-- (a) Prior to the agrichemical spraying, a spray risk management plan must be prepared and implemented by the owner/occupier or agent. - (b) The spray risk management plan must contain the following information: - (i) A plan or map identifying the location of any sensitive areas within 50 metres of the land being sprayed by ground based application or drone application (complying with condition 1(c)), or within 200 metres of the land being sprayed by aerial application (excluding drone application complying with condition 1(c)). - (ii) Areas to be sprayed, type of agrichemical likely to be used during the year and the times of year that spraying is likely to occur. - (iii) Strategies used to avoid contamination of sensitive areas. - (iv) Strategies to mitigate any spray drift caused by particular weather conditions. - (v) Strategies to manage any specific hazard associated with the agrichemical to be sprayed (eg. toxicity to bees). - (c) The spray risk management plan must be reviewed and updated each year that spraying will be carried out. - (d) The spray risk management plan must be made available upon request within 20 working days of such a request being made.
+- (a) Prior to the agrichemical spraying, a spray risk management plan must be prepared and implemented by the owner/occupier or agent. - (b) The spray risk management plan must contain the following information: - (i) A plan or map identifying the location of any sensitive areas and public roads within 50 metres of the land being sprayed by ground based application or drone application (complying with condition 1(c)), or within 200 metres of the land being sprayed by aerial application (excluding drone application complying with condition 1(c)). - (ii) Areas to be sprayed, type of agrichemical likely to be used during the year and the times of year that spraying is likely to occur. - (iii) Strategies used to avoid contamination of sensitive areas and public roads including consideration of the Draft Hazard Guidance Chart contained within Table G1 to NZS 8409:2004. - (iv) Strategies to mitigate any spray drift caused by particular weather conditions, - (v) Strategies to manage any specific hazard associated with the agrichemical to be sprayed (eg. toxicity to bees). - (c) The spray risk management plan must be reviewed and updated each year that spraying will be carried out. - (d) The spray risk management plan must be made available to the Regional Council and to any party located within a sensitive area as identified in the spray risk management plan upon request within 20 working days of such a request being made.

 Advice Note: This rule manages the air discharge component of agrichemical use.
 Users must also comply with all other rules in this regional plan (see DW Discharges to Water and Land).
-Other matters that should be considered when using agrichemicals include: certification, personal protection equipment, storage, transport, and disposal.
+Other matters that should be considered when using agrichemicals include: storage, transport, and disposal.
 Users (particularly large-scale) should also comply with the New Zealand Standard Management of Agrichemicals NZS 8409:2004.